 UNANTICIPATED RECEIPTS - Money received which has not been appropriated by the Legislature.
 The Governor has the authority to approve the allotment of such money within the guidelines of the intent in which they were received.

-UNAVAILABLE REVENUE – Revenues are deemed unavailable if they will not be collected either within the current period or soon enough after the end of the period to pay current year liabilities.
-May be used only in governmental funds.
-Governmental funds use the modified accrual basis of accounting which recognize revenues in the period in which they become measurable and available.
+UNAVAILABLE REVENUE - Amounts that meet the asset recognition criteria but will not be collected and recognized as revenue either within the current period or soon enough after the end of the period to pay current year liabilities.
+May be used only in governmental fund type accounts which use the modified accrual basis of accounting which recognize revenues in the period in which they become measurable and available.

 UNDERWRITER'S DISCOUNT - The fee an underwriter charges when purchasing bonds or certificates of participation (COPs) for resale to the public.
 The underwriter assumes the risk of ownership until the bonds are sold.